-Maturity shows when we are unafraid to accept our own trauma, grief and pain, unafraid and actively seek help before it affects us further.
-Our mental health issues can affect us in many aspects of life, least of all our relationships which often become strained if we don’t manage it well.
+Maturity is when we are unafraid to accept our own trauma, grief and pain, and actively seek help before it affects us further.
+Our mental health issues can affect us in many aspects of life.

-It takes a clear analysis of ourselves, coupled with strength and support from ourselves plus those around us, to be able to fight our battles.
+It requires a clear analysis of ourselves, coupled with strength and support from ourselves plus those around us, to be able to fight our battles.

 By employing professional help, we are not only acknowledging that the issue is bugging us in some way, we are also working through it to find appropriate solutions.

 The length and frequency of therapy varies

 There is no rule around how long therapy will take – it would depend on the issues faced by the client, their personal goals and the improvement seen.